 This chapter focuses on the political and administrative leadership of the DM.
-It furthermore focuses on a situational analysis of the existing trends and conditions in Drakenstein Municipality, in accordance with the requirements of the Municipal Systems Act for developing an IDP.
+It furthermore focuses on the key statistics of the municipality, including the geographical location within the Cape Winelands District.
+In addition, it also provides an analysis of the status quo of the municipality in terms of PDOs as listed in the Strategic Framework in Chapter 1.
+This IDP was developed in accordance with the requirements of the Municipal Systems Act for developing an IDP.